jespermaag/gganatogram/README.md

 ![](figure/organPlotSubset-1.png)

-We can fill the tissues based on the values given to each organ Of course, we can use the ggplot themes and functions to adjust the plots
+We can fill the tissues based on the values given to each organ

 ``` r
 gganatogram(data=organPlot, fillOutline='#a6bddb', organism='human', sex='male', fill="value") +